ahernan79/Arduinoakari/README.md

 What I learned: I got some more practice using the ultrasonic sensor.

 Challenges: The code and wiring was pretty simple, this was a rather easy assignment and I didn't have much trouble.
+It was my first time with a sensor so I had to learn how to get the distance returning right.

 Code: https://github.com/ahernan79/Arduinoakari/blob/master/NotSoBasicArduino/Newping/newping2.ino